 Society Feature 01.05.25 A Chance to Dream Sofia Peralta-Baron Many young Canadians dream of becoming professional hockey players — a dream that women and girls were excluded from until the inaugural season of the PWHL, a league that finally provided female players a livable wage.
 How has the reality of a professional women’s hockey league impacted elite female players?
-For Manitoba’s Katie Tabin, it changed everything — and the effects are rippling out to younger women and girls across the province.
+For Manitoba’s Kati Tabin, it changed everything — and the effects are rippling out to younger women and girls across the province.
 Read Full Article

 Health + Lifestyle Feature 25.03.25 ‘It’s All in Your Head’ Emma Ko Women are disproportionately affected by invisible illnesses, often turning to alternatives when conventional medicine falls short.
 Some symptoms aren’t always measurable — but that doesn’t make them imaginary.
 Read Full Article